CMB2/CMB2/readme.txt

 * Think we have a release that is mostly working.
 We'll say the initial release :)

 == Upgrade Notice ==

+### 2.2.5.1

+### Bug Fixes

+* Fix issue in 2.2.5 which caused empty repeatable groups having the buttons set to have a disabled "Remove Group" button.

 ### 2.2.5 - 2017-08-07